 There are 3 pages with editing features in common.
-To record events press (and adjust patch settings/controllers to record changes as the pattern is playing.
+To record events press and adjust patch settings/controllers to record changes as the pattern is playing.
 Whilst recording the changes are not played back, and the recording is always in 'overwrite' mode.

-There are 2 edit modes: press b PITCH / b VELOCITY to enter 'change value' mode.
-Alternatively, press b TIME / buration / b MICRO-TUNE / b PATCH to enter 'change time' mode.
+There are 2 edit modes: press PITCH / VELOCITY to enter 'change value' mode.
+Alternatively, press TIME / PATCH to enter 'change time' mode.